alphagov/paas-cf/README.md

 CloudFoundry, it will be necessary to manually clean up the CloudFoundry deployment.

-### Connecting to your environment.
+### Connecting to your environment

-PaaS currently is accessed via the cloudfoundry command line tool which can be downloaded from https://github.com/cloudfoundry/cli.
-PaaS currently has the web UI disabled.
+Your PaaS environment is accessed via the cloudfoundry command line tool.
+This can be downloaded from hhttps://github.com/cloudfoundry/cli/releases.
+The cloudfoundry web interface is disabled.

 Log into your newly configured environment by running the `cf` command: